SteveOverSea/TravelApp/README.md

 Also somehow the Input-Event detection and the datalist suggestion in locationSuggester.js doesn't work fully in Safari.
 It's interesting that the suggested options are only shown after adding a space or backspace on the input.

+The DOM Manipuliation could also be done more efficient with DOMFragments, but I kept it for now, as the delay is not that big of deal for the moment.

 ## Technology

 **Webpack**